Why Mykonos Still Deserves a Detour in 2026

 - Check minimum stays (3-5 nights in August at some palaces)

-- Délos ferries leave from the old port, not the new port (Tourlos)
+- Ferries to Délos leave from the old port, not the new port (Tourlos)

 Our Final Selection: 10 Palaces that Deliver on Promises

-The 10 hotels we have selected meet three strict criteria: Booking or equivalent score above 9.5/10, location guaranteeing calm, and bold architectural identity.
-Mileo (Kalo Livadi) posts the island's highest score (9.8/10), with private beach and private-house discretion.
+The 10 hotels we have selected meet three strict criteria: Booking or equivalent score above 9.5/10, geographic position guaranteeing calm, and bold architectural identity.
+Mileo (Kalo Livadi) posts the island's highest score (9.8/10), with a private beach and discretion of a private house.
 Ethereum Mykonos (Psarou) has just opened and is already buzzing among Nammos regulars for its contemporary architecture.
-Nomia Sunset Suites and Bill & Coo offer white suspended suites, the first over the northern caldera, the second above Megali Ammos.
+Nomia Sunset Suites and Bill & Coo offer white suspended suites, the first on the northern caldera, the second above Megali Ammos.

 Each address suits a distinct traveller profile.
 Mileo and Ethereum for those seeking absolute excellence and top scores.
-Nomia and Bill & Coo for design-suite lovers suspended in space.
+Nomia and Bill & Coo for fans of design suspended suites.
 Alissachni for uncompromising panoramic views.
-Mykonos Grand, Anax, DeLight and Noima for the balance of accessibility and tranquillity.
-Koukoumi for a radically different, vegan village-rooted experience.
-All are 10-25 minutes from the airport, all require a rental car (except Bill & Coo, 5 minutes' walk from Chora), all post rates from 600 to 1 500 € per night in high season.
+Mykonos Grand, Anax, DeLight and Noima for the balance between accessibility and tranquillity.
+Koukoumi for a radically different experience, vegan and rooted in the village.
+All are 10-25 minutes from the airport, all require a rental car (except Bill & Coo, 5 minutes' walk from Chora), all post rates between 600 and 1 500 € per night in high season.
 Cycladic luxury has a price, but these 10 addresses justify it 😌